mef/documentation/docs/iteration.md

 # Iteration

-Using a `Graph` instance, it is possible to iterate on the three following things:
+It is possible to iterate on the three following things:

 * [Nodes](#nodes)
 * [Edges](#edges)